Skip to main content

 We recognise the importance of our Malamiya (Cultural Heritage) – our significant places and landscapes, our stories and language, our customs and practices and our responsibilities for looking after Country.
 We take our role as the Registered Aboriginal Party seriously.

-Aboriginal artefacts are scattered across djandak, telling of the rituals and practices of our Martiinga kuli.
-Some of the remains of our Martiinga kuli have been removed, and we are working to bring them home and return them to djandak as they will not be at rest until they are properly returned home.
+Aboriginal artefacts are scattered across Djandak, telling of the rituals and practices of our Martinga guli.
+Some of the remains of our Martinga guli have been removed, and we are working to bring them home and return them to Djandak as they will not be at rest until they are properly returned home.

 Our Malamiya is a non-renewable resource, and is recognised, protected, and conserved in Victorian legislation.
 Malamiya is protected regardless of whether it is on private or public land or previously disturbed or harmed.